 The American Studies Association invites members to advertise possible sessions for the 2017 annual meeting to be held November 9-12 in Chicago, Illinois.
 Interested members are invited to examine these abstracts and contact the authors to construct session proposals for the 2017 Annual Meeting.
 These proposed abstracts are an excellent way for both established scholars working in new fields and graduate students seeking panel members to find and network with interested colleagues.

 Proposed topics should include a tentative session title, 200-word description, and proposer’s contact information.
 Indicate your due date for receiving an abstract or paper.
 A staff member will review your submission for missing information prior to posting.

 After the suggested topics have been published, individuals can send abstracts or papers to the session organizer who will then be responsible for accepting papers, finding a chair and commentator, and submitting the session for consideration to the Program Committee.
 In the recent past, the odds of acceptance of a pre-packaged session have been much higher than for acceptance of individual papers, which not only need to pass the test of excellence but also must fit with other individual papers to form a panel with internal coherence.

 Pre-proposal networking circumvents this problem.

 The session abstracts are posted on the ASA website as a service to the association’s members who are developing panel proposals for the annual meeting.
-But this does not imply endorsement of the proposals by the 2013 ASA Program Committee.
-In fact, the Program Committee will not have seen the abstracts prior to their publication.
+But this does not imply endorsement of the proposals by the 2017 ASA Program Committee.
+The Program Committee will not see your topic abstracts.